 If Sally consumes less calories than she burns, we call that a calorie deficit.

 Example.
-Sally burns 2400 calories but she only consumes 1900.
-That’s a 500 calorie deficit.
+Sally burns approx 2160 calories but she only consumes 1700.
+That’s almost a 500 calorie deficit.
 The calorie deficit causes her to lose weight.
 7000 calorie deficit = 1 kg weight loss (rough estimate).

 Chriss, does this mean that I need to count every single calorie IN and OUT?